 - 27. The EDPS welcomes directive 3(f) aiming to provide for safeguards in respect to automated processing of personal data.
 According to the case law of the CJEU, 'the need for [...] safeguards is all the greater where personal data is subject to automated processing.
-Those considerations apply particularly where the protection of the particular category of personal data that is sensitive data is at stake^{'23}. - 28.
-In that regard, the EDPS reminds that such safeguards should include at least the right to obtain human intervention.
+Those considerations apply particularly where the protection of the particular category of personal data that is sensitive data is at stake'22. - 28.
+In that regard, the EDPS recalls that in line with Article 77 (1) of the EUDPR and Article 11(1) of the LED, such safeguards should include at least the right to obtain human intervention.
 This would ensure that no automated decision based on the received data under the Agreement would take place without the possibility for a human being to intervene in an effective and meaningful way.
 This is especially important in the area of law enforcement, where the consequences of profiling on individuals are potentially even more severe.
+Therefore, the EDPS recommends including specifically this safeguard in the future Agreement.